 low sodium levels in your blood (hyponatremia).

-Some medicines may interact with mirtazapine.
+Some medicines and mirtazapine may interfere with each other.
 These include:

 compulsive disorders or pre-menstrual dysphoric disorder

-MAOIs (such as phenelzine, tranylcypromine, moclobemide, linezolid, methylene blue
+MAOIs (such as phenelzine, tranylcypromine, moclobemide, linezolid, and selegiline)

 medicines to help you sleep or calm down (e.g. benzodiazepines and tranquillisers)